syrilster/DesignPatterns/CleanCodePrinciples/Error Handling/README.md

 * This means that a change at a low level of the software can force signature changes on many higher levels.
 The changed modules must be rebuilt and redeployed, even though nothing they care about changed.
 * Encapsulation is broken because all functions in the path of a throw must know about details of that low-level exception.
 * Checked exceptions can sometimes be useful if you are writing a critical library: you must catch them.
 But in general application development the dependency costs outweigh the benefits.

+## Provide Context with Exceptions
+* Each exception that you throw should provide enough context to determine the source and excat location of an error.
+* Having stack trace is not just enough.
+Stack trace can't tell you the intent of the operation that failed.
+* Create informative error messages and pass them along with your exceptions.
+Mention the operation that failed and the type of failure.